Price Experimentation and Interference: General Model Formulation

 We make the following assumption that is kept throughout the paper:

 \begin{assumption} $T_0(x,x, q)/(1-q)=T_1(x,x, q)/q=T(x)$, for all $x \in \mathbb{R}_+$ and $0<q <1$. \end{assumption}

 The assumption states that if the values of control and treatment decision variables are the same, then both the scaled control and treatment performance metrics correspond to the market-wide metric.
 The assumption will play a key role in our analysis.
 To further understand it, consider $T_1$ with an extended domain $0<q\leq 1$ (the argument for $T_0$ is symmetric).
 Now, suppose $T_1$ is linear in its third argument over the relevant domain, that is, for any $0<q\leq 1$ and $0<\alpha< 1$, $T_1(x,x,\alpha q)=\alpha T_1(x,x,q)$.
 If we take $q=1$, then $T_1(x,x,\alpha)/\alpha= T_1(x,x,1)=T(x)$, where the second equation follows directly by definition.
-Hence, the assumption is implied by constant (i.e., linear) returns of the performance metric in the fraction randomized. \noteREV{Should we say more; any evidence of this in the literature on matching say?
-[Agree -- would be great to have some empirical evidence, and perhaps also to talk about another possible source of bias from nonconstant returns to scale]} For the marketplace models and metrics we study later, this assumption will be satisfied.
+Hence, the assumption is implied by constant (i.e., linear) returns of the performance metric in the fraction randomized.
+Note that in practice, experimental estimates typically implicitly rely on the assumption of constant returns in order to extrapolate estimates for control and treatment groups to the entire market.
+For the marketplace models and metrics we study later, this assumption will be satisfied.

 Now, we obtain: